-Debt consolidation loans offer a way to lower your interest rates on multiple debts by combining them into one loan.
-As any financial planner will tell you, one of the trickiest parts of managing your money is dealing with multiple creditors.
+Debt consolidation loans allow you to lower your interest rates on multiple debts by combining them into one loan.
+By combining multiple debts you simplify financial management and potentially save on interest costs.
+As any financial planner will tell you, one of the toughest parts of managing your money is dealing with multiple creditors.

-Getting a loan to pay off your existing debts consolidates these obligations under one umbrella, allowing you to save on interest costs by locking in a favorable rate.
-A debt consolidation loan also means having only one creditor to deal with, which is a much less stressful arrangement for most debtors.
+Getting a loan to pay off your existing debts consolidates these obligations under one roof, so you can save on interest costs by locking in a good rate.
+A debt consolidation loan means having only one creditor to deal with which is a much less stressful situation for most debtors.

-Smarter Loans have assembled a list of online debt consolidation loan options in Canada to help you find an arrangement that works for you.
+We have put together a list of online debt consolidation loan options in Canada to help you find one that works for you.

-Our debt consolidation loans comparison table makes it easy to see features of each provider, putting you that much closer to paying off your debts for good.
+Our debt consolidation loans comparison table makes it easy to see features of each provider, so you can pay off your debts for good sooner.

 We can help connect you with the top debt consolidation loan providers in Canada.